What is depression and anxiety?

 - important things to think about before taking them.

-When deciding on antidepressants, it’s important to talk with your healthcare professional about what works best for you.
+When deciding if you want to take antidepressants, it’s important to talk with your healthcare professional about what works best for you.
 This includes looking at:

 - how well the medicine works,